 Pros:

-- Cost-Effective: Develop one version of the app then deploy on both iOS and Android, which saves a lot on development costs.
+- Cost-Effective: Hybrid development allows you to create one version of the app and deploy it on multiple operating systems, such as iOS and Android, from a single codebase.
+This increases efficiency and reach while saving a lot on development costs.

 - Fast Development: Get your app to market quicker with a single codebase, allowing you to capitalize on market opportunities and get your app to the market sooner.